BullDF/satellite_image_downscaling/README.md

 ## Repository Structure

 - `.`
-- `├── cedar/`: Core PyTorch model definitions, training scripts, and utilities.
+  - `├── cedar/`: Code for use on the Compute Canada Cedar server.
-- `├── code/`: Scripts and notebooks for data downloading, preprocessing, and validation.
+  - `├── code/`: Older, deprecated code, notebooks for exploration, and validation.
   - `└── MERRA2 Calibration-Downscale/`: LaTeX source for the project report ([main.pdf](MERRA2%20Calibration-Downscale/main.pdf)).

 ## How to Run the Code